 - Strike 2: The offending computer is quarantined from the network.
 The user who has registered that computer is contacted via e-mail and required to make an appointment with the Director of Information Security for a counseling session.
 During this session, the user is instructed on SU’s Information Technology Resources Acceptable Use Policy regarding the sharing of electronic copyrighted material.
 Once this is done, the quarantine is lifted.

 - Strike 3: The offending computer is quarantined from the network.
 The user who has registered that computer is referred to Office of Students Rights and Responsibilities, OSRR (if a student) or Human Resources (if faculty or staff) for disciplinary action which may include loss of all network privileges at SU.

 SU does not actively monitor use of our network for the sharing of electronic copyrighted material.

 In addition to sending complaints to SU, copyright owners may also take direct legal action against alleged infringers, and subpoena the University for information about individuals sharing files.
 The No Electronic Theft (NET) Act provides for serious criminal penalties, including a fine of up to $250,000 and a potential jail sentence.
 Lack of knowledge about copyright infringement laws will not excuse one from legal consequences, or from action by the University.
 It is the responsibility of network users to be aware of the legality of their actions.

 SU does not offer an on-campus source for the legal download of music or videos.
-However, the RIAA provides a list of legal music sites at the following URL:

 Digital Millennium Copyright Act (DMCA)